Hardwood, softwood, or modified timber for your windows and doors?

 If you prefer to have a stained wood finish then the colour of the wood comes into play more than the grain.
-Pine is a pale coloured wood, meranti is red in colour, and oak has a warm colour most people are familiar with.
+Pine is a pale coloured wood, meranti is red in colour, oak has a warm colour most people are familiar with, and Accoya™ also has a warm colour but is paler than oak.
 We offer a range of stain colours, but the final finish will differ considerably depending on the timber you choose.
 We have a sample pack of our various stain colours on all our timbers that we can loan to customers considering stained finishes.

 Stained Meranti Hardwood (left) next to Stained Pine Softwood (right)

 Stained Oak Hardwood

 The most important factor in the longevity of your windows is the external coating of wood.
 We apply four coats of factory sprayed microporous paint to all our products.
 If maintained and cared for your factory coating should last 10 years, but this will vary depending on local conditions, for example, pollution from a busy main road will degrade the factory coating much faster.
 As long as your window and doors’ external coating remains intact and timbers are protected from the elements your window will last a lifetime or longer.

 However, if the external coating is allowed to deteriorate so that any part of the wood is exposed to the elements then degradation of timbers will start, regardless of whether your windows are made from softwood or hardwood.
 That said, softwood will degrade much faster than hardwood.
 If you opt for pine softwood windows then the timbers will start to degrade immediately whereas hardwoods and Accoya™ will last considerably longer when exposed to the elements.